oemof/oemof-thermal/docs/examples.rst

 List of Available Examples
 __________________________

-**Concentrating solar power (CSP)**

-These examples shows the difference between the new approach of the oemof-thermal component and a fix efficiency.
-The collector's efficiency and irradiance can be calculated with two different loss methods.
-The examples also shows the functionalitiy of the ParabolicTroughCollector facade.

-An application is presented which models a csp plant to meet an electrical demand.
-The plant itself consists of a parabolic trough collector field, a turbine, and a storage.

-The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/concentrating_solar_power>`_.

 **Compression heat pump and chiller**

 A different example provides an "how to" on the use of the 'calc_cops' function to get the